lorenzomatheo/guardiaoeleitoral/README.md

 > Others: Docker, cURL, Flask and ngrok to host the webhooks

 ### Presentation
-> For a detailed overview of the project, check out the [slides presentation](docs/slides.pdf).
+> Slide used in the demonstration video presentation [slides presentation](docs/slides.pdf).

 ## Getting Started